 Degeneracies

-High precision in Arnoldi method is "bad" to count the degeneracy of certain degenerate eigenvalues.
+High precision in Arnoldi method is "bad" to count the degeneracy of certain degenerate eigenvalues (of first group).

 In theory the Arnoldi method cannot find several eigenvectors for degenerate eigenvalues, a shortcoming which is (partly) "repaired" by rounding errors.